pknjohns/startup/notes.md

 - printf - print string to the console
 - CTRL-R - Use type ahead to find previous commands
 - CTRL-C - Kill the currently running command
+- chmod - 'change mode', used to change permissions (read, write, execute) of files and directories

 You can also chain the input and output of commands using special characters